2019 Aurora, Illinois shooting: Victims

-The five victims fatally shot were male workers at the Henry Pratt plant: a 32-year-old human resources manager, a 37-year-old plant manager, a 46-year-old mold operator, a 55-year-old stock room attendant and forklift operator, and a 21-year-old student of Northern Illinois University on his first day as a human resources intern.
+The five victims fatally shot were male workers at the Henry Pratt plant: 32-year-old human resources manager Clayton Parks, 37-year-old plant manager Josh Pinkard, 46-year-old mold operator Russell Beyer, 54-year-old stock room attendant and forklift operator Vicente Juarez, and Trevor Wehner, a 21-year-old student of Northern Illinois University on his first day as a human resources intern.

 A sixth plant employee sustained gunshot wounds during the shooting and was hospitalized with non-life-threatening injuries.

 The six injured police officers ranged in age from 23 to 59.
 Four of them sustained gunshot wounds, one was injured by shrapnel, and one had a non-gunshot injury sustained while responding to the shooting.
 None of the injuries were life-threatening.